 When growing marijuana indoors, you have to decide what takes top priority.
 Do you care about your energy bills, the environment, secrecy, or efficiency?

 Different options work best for different solutions, so pick the one that’s right for you and work to its advantages.
 Once you have selected the right light for your needs, you can start growing cannabis.
-After you have chosen the soil type, your fertilizer preferences, and a few other things, of course!
+After choosing the soil type, your fertilizer preferences, and a few other things, of course!